rockymadden/circleci-cli/README.md

 A pure bash, feature rich command line interface for [CircleCI](https://circleci.com).
-Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex operations upon JSON responses, helping you perform compositional operations (i.e. pipe chaining) with ease.
+Deep integration with [jq](https://github.com/stedolan/jq) allows for the ability to perform complex operations upon JSON responses, helping you do all sorts of amazing things, including performing compositional operations (i.e. pipe chaining), with ease.

-#### CLI integrated workflow example:
+### CLI integrated workflow example:

 Add an alias for `git push` which automatically notifies you via OS X notifications as to the success or failure of your CircleCI build from said `git push`: